John J. Sweeney, AFL-CIO leader who raised unions’ political clout, dies at 86

 He sometimes used brash tactics, including strikes that shut down bridges and other public accommodations, to push his message that ordinary workers deserved a larger slice of the country’s wealth.
 In the 1990s, with rising profits and stock prices for business, he charged that the country’s corporate leaders — abetted by government policies — were “squeezing the last possible ounce of productivity out of American workers and then throwing them on the scrapheap of unemployment or old age with reduced pensions and health insurance coverage.”

 During his 15 years at the helm of the SEIU, from 1980 to 1995, Mr. Sweeney oversaw a rare success story in the labor movement of the time.
-Representing a broad range of workers, from lawyers to maintenance workers to health care workers, the SEIU topped 1 million members in 1991.
+Representing a broad range of workers, from lawyers to maintenance workers to health care workers, the SEIU topped 1 million members in the early 1990s.

 Mr. Sweeney sought to replicate that success at the AFL-CIO, announcing the ambitious goal of doubling the number of workers in unions.
 When he began working as an organizer in the 1950s, more than a third of the country’s workers were union members.
 But a shrinking industrial base and widespread management opposition to unions, led to a decades-long trend of dwindling union rolls.